Lifestyle Factors That Can Affect Your Social Success

 Living on your own vs. living with roommates

 There are lots of pros and cons to having roommates that don't have to do with socializing.
 But thinking about that area, it's also a mixed bag.
 If you get decent, compatible roommates you gain a lot of little chances to be around people and practice your interpersonal skills.
-Also, you'll often have plans on the weekend, since roommates typically hang out together at least some of the time.
+Also, you'll often have plans on the weekend, since roommates often hang out together at least some of the time.

 On the other hand, if you really need your own space and lots of alone time, having people constantly around may be too much for you.
 Or if you want to be social, what are you going to do if your roommates aren't very outgoing themselves and make a stink about you having a lot of people over?